 I use images of nature, soil, sky and seasons as elements which

 are recognizable yet also resemble something else.
+I build structures with clay and paint to create totems and shields of protection.
 The surrealists took full

 advantage of free association while engaged in producing an exquisite